somiaj/fvwm3-debian/README.md

               libxi-dev libxpm-dev libxrandr-dev libxrender-dev libxt-dev
   ```

-  If you want to build for buster, you need to install
+  If building for buster, install debhelper from `buster-backports`.
-  debhelper from backports.
-Provided you have backports
+  Provided you have `buster-backports` in your sources:
-  enabled:

   ```
   apt -t buster-backports install debhelper